carmelofascella/carmelofascella/README.md

 - 👨‍🎤 Musician and live-coder.
 - 🌱 In my free time working on building my custom synthesizer using C++ and Juce.
 - 🎓 MSc Graduated in Computer Science @ Politecnico di Milano specializing in audio technologies and AI/ML.
-- 🌍 Intership @ International Audio Laboratories Erlangen - Fraunhofer IIS.
-Focus on audio synchronization and music information retrieval.
+- 🌍 Intership @ International Audio Laboratories Erlangen on music information retrieval.
-- ✍🏻 Scientific Articles:
-  - [Just Dance: Detection of human body reenactment fake videos][just-dance].
-  - [Implementation of and application scenarios for plausible immersive audio via headphones][aes].

 ## Languages and Tools: